-In July 2013, the FASB issued guidance to address the diversity in practice related to the financial statement presentation of unrecognized tax benefits as either a reduction of a deferred tax asset or a liability when a net operating loss carryforward, a similar tax loss or a tax credit carryforward exists.
-This guidance is effective prospectively for fiscal years, and interim periods within those years, beginning after December 15, 2013.
-The adoption of this guidance is not expected to have a material impact on the Company's consolidated financial statements.
+In July 2013, the Financial Accounting Standards Board issued guidance to address the diversity in practice related to the financial statement presentation of unrecognized tax benefits as either a reduction of a deferred tax asset or a liability when a net operating loss carryforward, a similar tax loss or a tax credit carryforward exists.
+This guidance was effective prospectively for fiscal years, and interim periods within those years, beginning after December 15, 2013.
+The adoption of this guidance did not have a material impact on the Company's consolidated financial statements.